Seeking out hidden gems in Bali

 Snorkeling and Diving Gems

-The rich volcanic waters of Les’s coastline offer some great snorkel and dive opportunities, and Tulamben is only a 40 minute drive away.
+For ocean lovers wishing to get really off the beaten path in Bali, the rich volcanic waters of Les’s coastline offer some great snorkel and dive opportunities, and Tulamben is only a 40 minute drive away.
 The locals in Les are working on a very promising reef restoration project, which has a fascinating baby coral farm.

 There are a couple of high-end scuba resorts in the area, but if you’re diving on a budget, we recommend renting equipment with a local guide named Gombal, a famous fisherman (and excellent macro spotter) in the area.
 We stayed at his beautiful homestay next to the organic salt farms.
 Les village stands out as one of our favourite hidden gems in Bali.